 Giving and receiving smiles may offer a boost to your morale too.
 You never know who you might run into at a restaurant, movie, or even a trip to a museum.

 When you go out alone, if you do not enjoy being around people, then bring a book or electronic book; look at social media on your smart cell phone, sit outside if it is pleasant and observe nature.
 And remember to smile!
 This is your life!!

 4. Get to Know Your Friends (Old and New)

 You know those trips I spoke of?
 Who better to go places with than old friends?
 I have several friends who are ten years younger than I am.
 When one is not available for lunch or an outing another one usually is.
 People frequently tell me I look 10 years younger than I am.
 I wonder why??
 Sometimes we may lose contact with old friends as some move or pass away.

 Find groups who enjoy similar interests to yours.
-Volunteer at the library, museum, nearest school, even senior center.
+Volunteer at the library, museum, nearest school, thrift store which donates to your favorite cause, join the local senior center.
 Take classes at the senior center or community college.
 Help someone else and your life will get better.
 But go slow, you don’t want to become overwhelmed.